 Coffee (and tea, cacao, etc.) was big business back in the 17th-18th century and in 1887 the first coffee exchange was opened.
 Whereas Hamburg never quite became famous for grand coffee houses like Vienna, smaller ones did start popping up all over the place.
 See this page here for some more great present-day coffee places in Hamburg.

 Hamburg also recently opened its much-discussed new concert hall, the Elbphilharmonie (or Elphi).
 It a nutshell, it took way too long to complete, and way too much money; but it is also magnificent.
-If you are very rich and lucky you can buy an apartment in it and live there.
-Hashtag apartment goals.
-We were there literally the first month it was open and joined a huge stream of people in a queue up to the top (with wavy escalators) (for free).
+If you are very rich and lucky you can buy an apartment in it and live there!
+We were there literally the first month it was open and joined a huge stream of people in a queue up to the top via wavy escalators – for free!
 The building is meant to look like a hoisted sail, or waves, and fit into the natural and industrial landscape of the river Elbe.
 It is a beautiful example of modern architecture.

 Another big attraction in Hamburg is the Sunday-morning fish market, dating back to the 18th century.
 Man, you really have to get up on time to see this, which is not so easy after a night out on the Reeperbahn (more on that below).
 The market is on from 5.00am (or 7:00am in winter, i.e. November) until 9.30am.
 And they will ring some sort of giant bell and make you leave at 9:30am.
 Besides fish, the market sells fruits, flowers, clothing and souvenirs too.
-For example, you can make a bid on whole baskets full of fruit : )
+For example, you can bid on whole baskets full of fruit!

-Another interesting November activity, if you cannot convince your friends to visit some of the interesting local museums (hint, Johannes Brahms Museum, hint), and you arrived just a week too early for the Christmas market… is ice-skating!
-We stumbled on the massive outdoor skating ring in the Planten un Blomen park.
-In my opinion it was expensive (mabye 15 eur per person total?) and of course the ice-skates do not measure up to Dutch standards – but, at least it was big.
-Not like those little central-square rings where you have to stumble around small children and their drunk-on-glühwein parents just to say that you went ice-skating.
-So if this is your kind of thing, give the Planten un Blomen arena a go : )
+Another interesting November activity, if you cannot convince your friends to visit the local museums (hint, Johannes Brahms Museum, hint), and you arrived just a week too early for the Christmas market… is ice-skating!
+We stumbled on the massive outdoor skating ring in the Planten und Blomen park.
+In my opinion it was expensive (c.
+15 EUR per person) and of course the ice-skates do not measure up to Dutch standards.
+At least the ring was big though, not like those little central-square rings where you have to stumble around small children and their drunk-on-glühwein parents just to say that you went ice-skating.

 St. Pauli includes the rather famous Reeperbahn, the nightlife and entertainment district of Hamburg.
 It is known for being wild, and messy, and dodgy, For example, there is a particularly offensive street where prostitutes still work and, here is what I take offence to: women are not allowed to walk through.
 Not a cute historic detail.
 No. Just sexist and wrong.
 On a more positive note, the Reeperbahn is also famous for insanely good music and many well-known bands started their careers in little bars around there.

 If you did not know already, this is where the Beatles started as well.
 I am a massive fan and it was very cool to kind of walk in their footsteps, looking around the places they played at (the most famous of which sadly no longer exists).
-This is so early on, that the Beatles still included Stuart Sutcliffe and Pete Best.
+This was so early on in the band’s history, that the Beatles still included Stuart Sutcliffe and Pete Best.
 They just played all day, every day, for very little money.
 Imagine having been there for that!